2005 2013 R1200RT

 Below, left: In August 2005, Cycle World magazine named the R1200RT the year's Best Touring Bike.
 Below, right: In September 2005, Motorcyclist magazine also named the R1200RT the Best Touring Bike of 2005 and again of 2006, and named the R1200GS the Best Adventure Bike.
 To read the R1200RT articles, click here.

 In May 2013, Rider magazine published an R1200RT page Mr. Traditional.

-I added an RCU Shelf to my R1200RT to hold a variety of electronic gadgets.
+I added an RCU Shelf to the R1200RT to hold a variety of electronic gadgets.
 I had to cut the trailing edge of the RCU shelf back 1½ inches (3.8 cm), however, so I could see the highest indicator lights.

 I installed another electrical socket on the right side of the fairing (photo below, left), wired with an in-line fuse directly to the battery.

 Below: Some owners have seen their windshield arms break.
 It happened to me on an R1150RT in Vermont.
-Now there is a solution for R1200RT owners, the West Tool windshield support arms, which I installed on my R1200RT in January 2013.
+Now there is a solution for R1200RT owners, the West Tool windshield support arms, below, which I installed on the 2007 R1200RT in January 2013.
 The instructions state, 15 minute job.
 Perhaps this is true if you do not count collecting all the needed tools and you have done it a dozen or so times before.
 Otherwise, allow an hour.

 Below, right: Hyper-Lites can also provide its famous flashing LED brake lights for the single-filament brake light on the R1200RT.
 I installed the dual function version with 16 LEDs per side.
 It shows steady tail LEDs (shown below) and flashing brake LEDs.